nativeB/legion/README.md

 # Legion
-A simple script  that uses the power of webtorrent to serve your  site's scripts and resources ,its all <a href="https://webtorrent.io/">Webtorrent</a>  here, legion just handles the file.this will reduce the load on your servers  by letting your users chip  in , a script here or there wont hurt .Oh and Torrents are immutable so rest assured no one gonna change your files
+A simple script  that uses the power of webtorrent to serve your  site's scripts and resources ,its all <a href="https://webtorrent.io/">Webtorrent</a>  here, legion just handles the file.this will reduce the load on your servers  by letting your users chip  in , a script here or there wont hurt .Oh and Torrents are immutable so rest assured no ones going to  change your files

 ## Getting started
 Download  <a href="https://webtorrent.io/desktop/">webtorrent desktop</a> client for use as your very own cdn server.